pomerium/documentation/content/docs/capabilities/getting-users-identity.md

 ---
-title: Getting the user's identity
+title: Identity Verification
 description: This article describes how to to get and cryptographically verify a user's identity with Pomerium.
 ---

-# Verify Identity & Context
+# Identity Verification

 This article describes how to retrieve a user's identity from a pomerium managed application.
 Pomerium uses JSON web tokens (**JWT**) to attest that a given request was handled by Pomerium's authorizer service.